geoffreylewis/real_estate_rental_calculator/README.md

 ## Software Summary

-I'm builing a calculator, only using Python, that calculates the initial capital investment and ROI for a residential rental property.
+I'm building a calculator, only using Python, that calculates the initial capital investment and ROI for a residential rental property.

 ## Built With